mattKsp/wimsMidiFootboardForCello/README.md

 # W!Ms MIDI footboard for cello
-MIDI foot controller for use with Cello and guitar.<br>
+MIDI foot controller for use with Cello and guitar.
-Version A

 ## About
 Repository is an Arduino project using Teensy MIDI.